hasolanor/CFD-porousmedia/README.md

 </figure>

-On another vein, Figure 4 shows the velocity magnitude heatmap with a set of streamlines obtained by postprocessing; while Figure 5 presents a cartesian plot of the velocity magnitude along a vertical axis located at x=0.0009m (a vertical axis at the middle of the spatial domain).
+On another vein, Figure 4 shows the velocity magnitude heatmap with a set of streamlines obtained by postprocessing; while Figure 5 contains two cartesian plot of the velocity magnitude along a vertical and an horizontal axes located at x=0.0009m and y=0.0007m respectively.
 Both figures shows that there are local gradients of velocity magnitude in the pore throats.
-These gradients can be explained by momentum transfers due to viscous forces between two no-slipping walls in each throat, in which the maximum velocity is reached at the middle of the pore throat and a zero-relative velocity at the walls.
+These gradients can be explained by momentum transfers due to viscous forces between two no-slipping walls in each throat, in which the maximum velocity is reached at the middle point of the pore throat and a zero-relative velocity at the walls.

 Furthermore, the plotted streamlines show a preferential trend in following the direction of the pressure gradient.
 Comparing with the velocity heatmap, it can be concluded that the higher velocity magnitudes correspond to the zones with greater streamlines densities.
 For this reason, high-velocity zones lead to preferential flow paths in the porous medium.